-9.2.17 The Household Member Program (HMP) is a new program that expands the eligibility criteria for enrollment in Northern Michigan University's health care plan (medical, hospitalization, and prescription drug program).
+9.2.17 The Household Member Program (HMP) is a program that expands the eligibility criteria for enrollment in Northern Michigan University's health care plan (medical, dental, vision and prescription drug program).
 Any review of the program will require participation of a representative from the AAUP.
-The HMP program will be implemented as soon as practicable.